Calzone

 More Filling Ideas

-- Supreme: sauce, pepperoni, cooked sausage, green bell peppers, onions, black olives, and mozzarella cheese
+- Supreme: Pizza sauce, pepperoni, cooked sausage, green bell peppers, onions, black olives, and mozzarella cheese.

-- Veggie: cooked mushrooms, olives, peppers, sliced onions, and other veggies you like on pizza!
-Cheese and sauce, too!
+- Veggie: Cooked mushrooms, olives, peppers, sliced onions, and other veggies you like on pizza!
+Don’t forget cheese and sauce, too!

-Fridge: Store leftovers in an airtight container in the refrigerator for up to three days.
-You can also prep them and then place in the refrigerator and bake them later.
+Fridge: Store leftovers of this easy calzone recipe in an airtight container in the refrigerator for up to three days.
+You can also prep them and then place in the refrigerator to bake later.

-Reheat: To reheat a frozen calzone place in the refrigerator to thaw.
-We try to do this overnight but make sure it’s at least three hours.
-You can also bake them frozen just add more time to the baking time.
-Bake raw, thawed calzones according the recipe time, if they are already cooked and thawed bake for half the amount of time.
+To reheat a frozen calzone, place in the refrigerator to thaw overnight or at least three hours.
+You can also bake them frozen, just add more time to the baking time.
+Bake fully cooked and thawed calzones for half the amount of time.
+To bake from raw, use the recommended bake time.

 Did you make this?
 If you snap a photo, please be sure tag me on Instagram at @julieseatsandtreats or #julieseatsandtreats so I can see your yummy treat!